ScanFilter - Amazon DynamoDB

 For information on specifying data types in JSON, see DynamoDB low-level API.

 • ComparisonOperator - A comparator for evaluating attributes.
-For example, equals, greater than, less than, etc.
+For example: equals, greater than, and less than.

 The following comparison operators are available: